Shvetha Jaishankar

-Shvetha Jaishankar (born 11 December 1978) is an Indian model, author, entrepreneur, beauty pageant titleholder, writer, and a trained Bharatanatyam dancer.
+Shvetha Jaishankar (born 11 December 1978) is an Indian model, author, entrepreneur, writer, dancer and beauty pageant titleholder.
 She won the title at the Femina Miss India International 1998 and later was crowned as the second runner up at Miss International 1998 held in Tokyo.

 She is the author of Gorgeous: Eat Well, Look Great published by HarperCollins in 2016, which won the 'Best in the World in Food Culture' prize at The Gourmand Awards in 2018.

-Shvetha is also a founding trustee of Leap in India, a movement mentored by A R Rahman and founded by musician Srinivas Krishnan, that develops and conducts immersive music and arts programs in schools.
+Shvetha is also a founding trustee of Leap in India, a movement mentored by A. R. Rahman and founded by musician Srinivas Krishnan, that develops and conducts immersive music and arts programs in schools.

 Personal life

 Shvetha was born in Chennai to Tamil Brahmin parents.
-She is the only child of her mother who is a retired doctor and pharmaceutical entrepreneur and her father who is a businessman in the clinical trials industry.
-She did her schooling from Sacred Heart Matriculation School at Church Park, Chennai and DAV School.
-She graduated from Ethiraj College for Women (B.A Corporate) in 1999 and further pursued her MBA in 2004 from Indian School of Business, Hyderabad. after which she co-founded sports and talent management company Globosport.
+She is the only child of her mother, a retired physician and pharmaceutical entrepreneur, and her father, a businessman in the clinical trials industry.
+She completed her schooling at the Sacred Heart Matriculation School in Church Park, Chennai, and DAV School.
+She graduated from Ethiraj College for Women with a B.A.
+Corporate in 1999 and pursued her MBA in 2004 from Indian School of Business, Hyderabad, after which she co-founded sports and talent management company Globosport.

-Shvetha is short for Shvethambari and she takes her name from the Tanjore painting of Goddess Saraswati which is the pride of her mother's collection at home.
-Music dance and tennis were integral parts of her growing up years.
+Shvetha is short for Shvethambari; she takes her name from the Tanjore painting of Goddess Saraswati, which is in her mother's personal collection.
+Music dance and tennis were integral to her formative years.

-In 2002, Shvetha married tennis player Mahesh Bhupathi and they divorced in 2009.
+In 2002, Shvetha married tennis player Mahesh Bhupathi; they divorced in 2010.